YasmineBeck/gamma-robust-bilevel-heuristics/README.md

 Primal heuristics for mixed-integer, linear, and Gamma-robust min-max problems on the example of bilevel knapsack interdiction problems.
 The method exploits the solution of a linear number of interdiction problems of the nominal type.
 For the solution of the deterministic problems, two options are available: a branch-and-cut approach based on Fischetti et al. (2019) or the combinatorial approach by Fukasawa and Weninger (2023).
 In addition, two variants of the heuristic are implemented: one that alternates between solving bilevel and single-level problems and one that solves all bilevel sub-problems first and, afterward, performs a correction step by solving single-level problems.

 **optimality_checker.py**
-Class containing all necessary functions (compute upper bound, check ex-post conditions) to prove optimality of heuristically obtained solutions.
+Class containing all necessary functions (compute upper bound, check ex-post conditions) to prove optimality of heuristically obtained solutions to Gamma-robust min-max problems.